aboussetta/c16lv_R_lab/doc/Lab1-Visualizing-ASH.md

 # Episode 1 - Visualizing ASH

-## Overview
+# Overview

+A typical use for ASH visualizations is to investigate performance problems.
+A good ASH visualization can be very helpful in answering questions, such as:

+**WTF happened to my database 20 minutes ago ?**

+ASH (time series) visualizations should be familiar to most ORACLE DBAs as they are what Enterprise Manager typically displays.

 ## Style note

-You may see a slightly different display style while executing ggplot examples, due to environment settings.
+You may see a slightly different display style while executing the following ggplot examples (due to your environment settings).
-If you want visual style to follow the document, define these “theme elements”:
+If you want visual style to be exactly as in this document, define “theme elements”:

 ```R
 mytheme <- theme_minimal() +theme (